Ever found yourself unable to giggle?

 1) Write down 17 things you are grateful for.
 Be VERY specific.
 If you want to share it with me, great, if not, post this list in a prominent spot in your house.
 Look at it every day.

-2) Write down 23 things you wish to bring into your life. (if it is financial resources, write how much, a new dress, describe it, see it in your mind and write it down).
+2) Write down 23 things you wish to bring into your life. (if it is financial resources, write how much, a new house, describe it, see it in your mind and write it down).
 Look at it every day.

 Granted, I am no therapist, no doctor, just a recovered depressed and suicidal chick.